 Today's Women Soldiers

-- Prior to the 1994 DoD assignment rule, 67 percent of the positions in the Army were open to women Today, 78 percent of the positions in the Army are open to women, and women serve in 95 percent of all Army occupations (active duty and the reserve components), as of September 2012.
+- Prior to the 1994 DoD assignment rule, 67 percent of the positions in the Army were open to women.
+Today, 78 percent of the positions in the Army are open to women, and women serve in 95 percent of all Army occupations (active duty and the reserve components), as of 2014.

 - An increasing proportion of senior-level active duty and DoD positions are being filled by women.